 cd docker-rtm && nano docker-compose.yml

-Edit the following three lines:
+Edit the following lines:

 1.)
 PROTX_HASH: “add protx hash here”